 At the time, Apple was growing incredibly quickly.
-With almost 2,000 people employed, Scott thought the company had simply grown too big, too fast.
+With almost 2,000 people on the payroll, Scott thought the company had simply grown too big, too fast.
 The expansion led to what he called a “bozo explosion,” with Apple employing people he did not consider A-players.

 He started by asking each departmental manager for a list of staffers Apple could cut loose.
-He then compiled these names onto one memo and circulated the list, asking that 40 names to be nominated.
-Scott then personally fired these people in a mass layoff that became known as “Black Wednesday.”
+He then compiled these names into one memo and circulated the list, seeking nominations for 40 people that would face the ax.
+Scott then personally fired these people in a mass layoff that became known as Apple’s “Black Wednesday.”

 Apple layoffs: ‘Black Wednesday’

 “Usually shakeups within companies happen when things are going badly,” Andy Hertzfeld, then a systems programmer at Apple, told me for my book The Apple Revolution.
 “Black Wednesday was one of a number of shakeups which took place at Apple when things were going great.
 Sales were doubling almost every month, so that was a little unusual I would say.”

-At the end of the day, Scott assembled the remaining Apple staffers together.
+At the end of the day, Scott assembled the remaining Apple staffers.
 In an attempt to lighten the mood, he made his joke about firing people until Apple became fun again.
 This would have been bad at any time.
-Unfortunately, it turned out that the layoffs weren’t yet over.
+Unfortunately, it turned out that the layoffs kept coming.

-“Meanwhile there are managers circulating through the crowd, tapping people on the shoulder, because as it turns out they hadn’t finished firing people yet,” Bruce Tognazzini, who worked as an Apple interface designer Bruce Tognazzini told me.
+“Meanwhile there are managers circulating through the crowd, tapping people on the shoulder, because as it turns out they hadn’t finished firing people yet,” Bruce Tognazzini, who worked as an Apple interface designer at the time, told me.
 “So people are getting pulled out of the garage one by one and told they no longer have a job.
 It was one of the ugliest things I’ve ever seen.
 If you were at the bottom of the pyramid you typically got fired because your boss did.
-People were made that they were made to feel that they were useless, when they weren’t.
-It was a just a terrible thing.”
+People were made to feel that they were useless, when they weren’t.
+It was just a terrible thing.”